Skip to main content

 Manage WhatsApp Flows

-Saved flows appear under Bot Manager → WhatsApp Flows, with these actions:
+Saved flows appear under Chatbot Manager → Data Collection → WhatsApp Flows, with these actions:

 • Add Webhook — connect a webhook to send submitted data to a CRM, lead management tool, Google Sheets automation, or other third-party app.